 Repeating a course

 A grade of C (2.0) is the minimum passing grade for nursing and required cognate courses.
-Required cognates include: ethics, nutrition, statistics, and writing.
-Any nursing or named cognate course taken while a student at Loma Linda University School of Nursing in which the earned grade is C- or lower must be repeated before the student can progress to another course.
+Required cognates include: religion and nutrition.
+Any nursing or named cognate course taken while a student at Loma Linda University School of Nursing in which the earned grade is C- or lower must be repeated.
 A nursing course or required cognate may be repeated only once.
 When a student repeats a course, both the original and repeat grades are entered into the student's permanent record; but only the repeat grade and credit are computed in the grade point average and included in the total units earned.

 Students whose cumulative G.P.A. at the end of any quarter is less than 2.0, or who have received a C- or below in a nursing course or named cognate, or who have withdrawn (W) due to failing are placed on academic probation.
 Students on probation status will be required to take NRSG 244 Skills for Academic Success and to communicate regularly with the academic advisor.
 Students on probation status may take only one clinical nursing course at a time and no more than 12 units.
 When the course work has been repeated successfully, the student is returned to regular status.
 Enrollment in the School of Nursing will be terminated if a student receives two grades of C- or below in nursing or required cognates.
 See Student Handbook for grievance procedure.